Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 ### Creating a state file and applying it locally

 I decided to copy the existing state file to another module which I called `wg_local`.
-The idea was to use the state file to configure (almost) the same steps on the peer (master), and then just apply the state locally.
+The idea was to use the state file to apply the same steps on the peer (master), and then just apply the state locally.

 A few changes were made to the state file: